 Recently, the community I serve held a special recognition service to shower us with appreciation.

 Of course, I don’t serve all year for recognition and appreciation.
 But it is nice to have your body of work recognized and let others love on you a little.
 After all, who couldn’t occasionally use an encouraging and thankful word to keep their emotional tanks going?!

 I want to say thank you.
 But that’s not good enough.
-Let me give many thanks!
+Let me give you many thanks!

-- From the bottom of my heart (and Lisa’s too), thank you!
 Some people are serving where they’re tolerated.
 But it’s so much better to be appreciated.
-Sometimes, you even celebrated us a little.
+Sometimes, you even celebrate us a little.

-Now, let’s get back to work and build God’s Kingdom here.
 This outpost for the Kingdom of Heaven is not yet what it should be.
+But Jesus has promised to build His Church and we have been called to keep working on His building (Psalm 127:1, Matthew 16:18-19).
 Let’s love people into the Kingdom of God!
 Let’s grow Christians in the grace and knowledge of Jesus Christ!
 Let’s multiply leaders who follow us as we follow Christ!

 GRATEFUL BONUS: Thank you for letting me be myself.
-I’m not trying to be anything but the best me that I can be in Christ.
-Thank you for that freedom and for not continually comparing me to your former pastors or the latest red hot prophetic voice on the scene.
+I’m not trying to be anything but the best me I can be in Christ.
+Thank you for that freedom and for not comparing me to your former pastors or the latest red-hot prophetic voice on the scene.